-Interest earned on loans to affiliates - Interest earned on loans and advances made by a taxpayer to an affiliate with whom they are not required or permitted to file a combined return are deemed to arise from services in New York if the principal place of business of the affiliate who is responsible for the payment of interest is located in New York.

-Fees for management or advisory services - Fees earned from management or advisory services , including fees from advisory services for activities relating to mergers or acquisition activities, are deemed to arise from a service in New York if the customer responsible for paying these fees is located in New York.
+- Interest earned on loans to affiliates Interest earned on loans and advances made by a taxpayer to an affiliate with whom they are not required or permitted to file a combined return are deemed to arise from services in New York State if the principal place of business of the affiliate who is responsible for the payment of interest is located in New York State. - Fees for management or advisory services Fees earned from management or advisory services, including fees from advisory services for activities relating to mergers or acquisition activities, are deemed to arise from a service in New York State if the customer responsible for paying these fees is located in New York State.

-A customer is located in New York if the mailing address of the customer as it appears in the broker's or dealer's records is in New York.
+A customer is located in New York State if the mailing address of the customer that appears in the broker's or dealer's records is in New York State.

-Air freight forwarders - Receipts for services performed by air freight forwarders acting as principal and indirect air carriers are allocated to New York State as follows.
+Receipts for services by air freight forwarders - Receipts for services performed by air freight forwarders acting as principal and indirect air carriers are allocated to New York State as follows.

 Receipts from: Allocate receipts

-Pickup and delivery both made in NYS
+- Pickup and delivery both made in NYS 100% to NYS

-Pickup only made in NYS
+- Pickup only made in NYS 50% to NYS

-Delivery only made in NYS

-50% to NYS
+- Delivery only made in NYS 50% to NYS

-50% to NYS

-Receipts from the service of transporting or transmitting gas through pipes will be allocated to New York State using the following fraction:
+Receipts from the service of transporting or transmitting gas through pipes are allocated to New York State using the following formula:

 miles of transportation units

-within New York State
+within NYS

 miles of transportation units

-within and outside New York State
+within and outside NYS

-Receipts from the

-x service of transporting

-or transmitting gas
+Meceipts from the service of transporting or transmitting gas through pipes

-through pipes